natinusala/wow-smart-recruitment-macro/README.md

 # wow-smart-recruitment-macro
 A decentralized WoW guild recruitment macro which doesn't suck - the GM updates it, it spreads to everyone.

-**The addon worked in Legion, it might require extra work to port it to BFA**

 **The addon is now entirely working for BfA and will be updated in future patches.**

 ## Warning